Ultra-Seven/newStream/src/prototype/README.md

 Key files:

 * [py/ds.py](./py/ds.py) contains `ProgressiveDataStruct`, which has been mostly implemented for you.
 Similar to `GBDataStruct` it precomputes all the results of a group by query template (see `viz_setup` variable in [setup.py](./py/setup.py)).
 However, instead of encoding the results as a protocol buffer, you will use a progressive encoding scheme and store those bytes instead.
-To do so, you will modify `progressively_encode_table()` to store whatever you deem desirable.
-One simple possibility is to progressively encode the results and split it into small sized blocks.
+To do so, you will modify [progressively_encode_table()](https://github.com/cudbg/stream/blob/master/src/prototype/py/ds.py#L305) to store whatever you deem desirable.
+One simple possibility is to progressively encode the results and split it into small fixed-sized blocks.
 * [py/manager.py](./py/manager.py) contains the manager.
-You will want to edit `get_iterable()` so that it returns the progressive results in small chunks, as well as determine how many bytes to send for each query in the distribution.
+It is not yet equipped to return partial results.
+You will want to edit [get_iterable()](https://github.com/cudbg/stream/blob/master/src/prototype/py/manager.py#L89) so that it returns the progressive results in small chunks, as well as determine how many bytes to send for each query in the distribution.
 * [js/progds.js](./js/progds.js) is the javascript counterpart of ProgressiveDataStruct.
 It should store the blocks tha the server sends and decode them into (approximate) tables to be rendered.
 If you want full control, you can write your own data structure and not subclass from [GarbageCollectingDataStructure](./js/datastruct.js).